To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The right-arm fast bowler returned for his second spell and removed Ponting and Michael Clarke (14) to finish with fine figures of 4-38 off his sharp 10 overs.

 Mills got an appreciable movement off the seam on the same wicket where Pakistan caved in for just 89 runs against South Africa last Friday.
-He struck in his second over and removed Watson and Gilchrist in four deliveries.

 Watson mis-timed a pull shot and spooned an easy catch at mid-off and Gilchrist chipped a flick straight to a diving Oram at square leg three balls later as Australia stumbled to 4-2.